lixingleon/lixingleon/README.md

 -->
 - 🔭 I’m currently studying at University of Southern California for Master Degree of CS
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m a Java Developer and love interesting Java projects
-- 👯 I’m looking to collaborate on interesting Java projects
+- 👯 I’m looking to collaborate on grouping up a study group
 - 🤔 I like learning by doing and write blogs to summarize knowledge gained
 - 💬 Ask me about singing, workout and healthy eating
 - 📫 How to reach me: tomatogo@outlook.com